digitalscientists/eslint-config-digital-scientists/README.md

 ## Installation

-It's recommended to always install linting/formatting engines and configs **locally**, since supported rules and config specifics can change over time and may cause inconsistencies across projects if installed globally and updated over time.
+It's recommended to always install linting/formatting engines, configs, and their peer dependencies **locally**, since supported rules and config specifics can change over time and may cause inconsistencies across projects if installed globally and updated over time.

+Install config and peer dependencies:

 ```sh
 npm install --save-dev --save-exact eslint eslint-config-digital-scientists